-The historic centre of Posta Fibreno is perched on a rocky ledge at a height of 430 metres, and has a splendid view of the Sora basin and the lake below.
+The historic centre of Posta Fibreno is perched on a rocky ledge at a height of 430 metres above sea level.
+It has a splendid view of the Sora basin and the lake below.
 The territory includes a series of small rural districts, some of which overlook the lake – namely: Camminate, Campo Gizzi, Carpello, Casalvittoria, Centro Storico, Colleroccia, Cona, Lollo, Piscina, Pizzone, and Tagliata.
-It has a population of approzimately 1,100.
+It has a population of approximately 1,100.

-The most probable origin of the name Posta refers to its position midway between Rome and Naples, a resting place for travellers, a place for changing horses that were delivering the mail.
-It was also situated along traditional trails of transhumance (the practice of moving livestock from one grazing ground to another in a seasonal cycle).
+The most probable origin of the name Posta refers to its position midway between Rome and Naples, as it was a resting place for travelers, a place for changing horses that were delivering the mail.

 The River Fibreno

-The second term of the name Fibreno was added in 1877 to highlight the presence of the river that is the only outlet of the lake.
+The second term of the name Fibreno was added in 1877 to highlight the presence of the river that flows from the lake.

 In 1595 the Duchy was bought by Cardinal Tolomeo Gallio, of Cernobbio with the permission of Pope Gregory XIII.
-Cardinal Bartolomeo Gallio created a splendid house near the Lake and River Fibreno on the site of a simple rural villa.
+Cardinal Bartolomeo Gallio created a splendid house, Villa Gallio, near the Lake and River Fibreno on the site of a pre-existing rural villa.
 This had been built by the notary Giulio Licio di Posta, a wealthy man from the county of Alvito.

-However when the Gallio’s took over the property it was enlarged and restructured. and decorated it with French fireplaces, stuccos, statues, friezes and coats of arms.
-The house was surrounded by land extending over 60 hectares, and had a botanical garden, a pomario, an aviary, fountains, avenues and groves.
-It was approached through a grand gateway.
-Villa Gallia was finally completed by Francesco I Gallio.
-Inside the house are some interesting stucco friezes representing Cassino and all the towns of the Duchy of Alvito, an it contains many other valuable works of art.
+However when the Gallio’s took over the property it was enlarged and restructured.
+Villa Gallio was decorated with French fireplaces, stuccos, statues, friezes and coats of arms.
+The house was surrounded by land extending over 60 hectares, and had a botanical garden, an orchard, an aviary, fountains, avenues and groves.
+It was approached via a grand gateway.
+The works at Villa Gallio were finally completed by Francesco I Gallio.
+Inside the house are some interesting stucco friezes representing Cassino and all the towns of the Duchy of Alvito, together with many other valuable works of art.

-Posta lost its autonomy at the beginning of the nineteenth century, and was associated with Vicalvi, to which it remained linked, despite several attempts to become independent, when, with a special law, it returned to be an autonomous municipality.
-In 1957 it became one of the municipalities of the Province of Frosinone.
+Posta lost its autonomy at the beginning of the nineteenth century, and was attached to the town of Vicalvi until it was finally granted the status of an autonomous town.
+In 1957 it became part of the Province of Frosinone.
 It’s main economy was agriculture.

 The earthquake of 1915 destroyed half of the urban centre and emigration resulted in the depopulation of the town.